NCAR/DART/guide/advice-for-new-collaborators.rst

 self-describing format with metadata that allows DART to read and process model data without additional configuration files.

-What Quantities are in the model state?
+What quantities are in the model state?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 DART defines a "Quantity" as the fundamental physical object